Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: Proofs

-The first step of the proof is to derive a closed-form expression for the projection errors $w(Y_0, D_1)$.
+First, we derive a closed-form expression for the projection errors $w(Y_0, D_1)$.
 We have:

 where the first equality is due to the decomposition in \eqref{eq:Y1-decompose}, the second equality rearranges, the third equality follows from mean sequential exchangeability (Assumption \ref{assn:mse}b), specifically \eqref{eq:mse1}, and the fourth equality follows from limited heterogeneity (Assumption \ref{assn:limited-heterogeneity}), specifically \eqref{eq:invar_trend_1} and \eqref{eq:invar_te_1}.
-Furthermore, by \eqref{eq:invar_te_1}, this expression is strictly monotone in the realization $D_1$.
+Furthermore, by \eqref{eq:invar_te_1}, this right-hand side above is strictly monotone in $D_1$.
 Therefore, the linear projection of $E(\Delta D_{2}|Y_{0},D_{1})$ on $E(\Delta Y_{1}|D_{1},Y_{0})$ is identical to its mean conditional on $D_{1}$.
 This implies:

-The second step of the proof is to eliminate the second bias term in \eqref{eq:2sls-fwl} by establishing that its numerator:
+Next, we eliminate the second (bias) term in \eqref{eq:IV-est-apx} by showing its numerator:

-equals zero.
-Applying the law of iterated expectations (LIE) over partitions $(Y_{0},D_{1})$, this numerator equals:
+is zero.
+Applying the law of iterated expectations (LIE) over partitions $(Y_{0},D_{1})$, we write this numerator as: